 Ice machines require both electricity and water to function, which can lead to expensive utility bills.
-In the ongoing struggle to limit overhead costs, an Energy Star ice maker can save you hundreds of dollars a year.
+In the ongoing struggle to limit overhead costs, an energy efficient ice maker can save you hundreds of dollars a year.
 Overall, the Energy Star program has saved consumers and businesses over $430 billion in energy costs.

 The EPA’s Energy Star program is a way for customers to identify the most energy-efficient appliances – in our case, ice machines.
-The EPA awards their coveted Energy Star to ice maker models that demonstrate 15% more energy efficiency and 10% more water efficiency than standard ice machine models.
+The EPA awards their coveted Energy Star to energy efficient ice machine models that demonstrate 15% more energy efficiency and 10% more water efficiency than standard ice machine models.

 There are two types of ice makers the EPA defines when awarding their Energy Star: batch-type ice makers and continuous-type ice makers.